zedlopez/ifm/Examples/NorthbyNorthwest.md

 Location: Reading a command
 RecipeLocation: Varying What Is Read
 Index: North-northwest and similar directions
-Description: Creating additional compass directions between those that already exist (for instance, NNW) -- and dealing with an awkwardness that arises when the player tries to type "north-northwest".
-The example demonstrates a way around the nine-character limit on parsed words.
+Description: Creating additional compass directions between those that already exist (for instance, NNW) -- and dealing with an awkwardness that arises when the player tries to type ``north-northwest``.
+The example demonstrates a way around the default nine-character limit on parsed words.
 For: Z-Machine